Riot exec tells esports fans he's going to keep spending

 Continue Reading Below

 Chris Hopper told The Associated Press on Friday night the company has no plans to pull back on spending, insisting the North American League of Legends Championship Series (NA LCS) will continue to spend what's necessary to meet fan expectations.
-The league is set to crown its sixth summer champion at Oracle Arena in Oakland, California, on Sunday.
+The league is set to crown its sixth summer champion on Sunday at Oracle Arena in Oakland, California.

 Fans of League of Legends, a multiplayer online battle arena video game, have become concerned over Riot's investment in the esport after the company struggled to secure a venue for its world championship and held other recent major events at smaller venues than normal.
 Some are worried about the game's sagging popularity amid the rise of battle royale games like Fortnite, though League of Legends still has a large and loyal following.